Flash Flood Watch issued for Hardin, Jefferson, Northern Jasper, Northern Newton, Orange by NWS - News Break

 Flash Flood Watch issued for Hardin, Jefferson, Northern Jasper, Northern Newton, Orange by NWS

-Effective: 2021-05-20 21:56:00 CDT Expires: 2021-05-21 19:00:00 CDT Urgency: Expected Severity: Severe Certainty: Possible Instruction: A Flash Flood Watch means that conditions may develop that lead to Flash Flooding.
+Effective: 2021-05-21 20:50:00 CDT Expires: 2021-05-22 07:00:00 CDT Urgency: Expected Severity: Severe Certainty: Possible Instruction: A Flash Flood Watch means that conditions may develop that lead to Flash Flooding.
 Flash Flooding is a VERY DANGEROUS SITUATION.
 You should monitor later forecasts and be prepared to take action should Flash Flood Warnings be issued.
-The Weather Prediction Center has issued a Moderate Risk of excessive rainfall leading to flash flooding.
-The probability for numerous significant flash floods events has increased.
-There is an increased danger to lives and property due to flash flooding.
-Target Area: Hardin; Jefferson; Northern Jasper; Northern Newton; Orange; Southern Jasper; Southern Newton; Tyler FLASH FLOOD WATCH REMAINS IN EFFECT THROUGH FRIDAY EVENING POTENTIAL FOR SIGNIFICANT FLASH FLOODING The Flash Flood Watch continues for * Portions of Louisiana and southeast Texas, including the following areas, in Louisiana, Allen, Beauregard, Calcasieu, East Cameron, Jefferson Davis, Vernon and West Cameron.
-In southeast Texas, Hardin, Jefferson, Northern Jasper, Northern Newton, Orange, Southern Jasper, Southern Newton and Tyler. * Through Friday evening * ...Potential for Significant Flash Flooding Occasional complexes of showers and thunderstorms will occur through the day.
-There is the potential for an additional 2 to 4 inches of rain during this period with some isolated areas seeing over 6 inches.
-This rain will fall over very saturated grounds increasing the risk for flooding.alerts.weather.gov
+Target Area: Hardin; Jefferson; Northern Jasper; Northern Newton; Orange; Southern Jasper; Southern Newton; Tyler FLASH FLOOD WATCH REMAINS IN EFFECT UNTIL 7 AM CDT SATURDAY The Flash Flood Watch continues for * Portions of Louisiana and southeast Texas, including the following areas, in Louisiana, Allen, Beauregard, Calcasieu, East Cameron, Jefferson Davis, Vernon and West Cameron.
+In southeast Texas, Hardin, Jefferson, Northern Jasper, Northern Newton, Orange, Southern Jasper, Southern Newton and Tyler. * Until 7 AM CDT Saturday * Scattered to numerous showers and thunderstorms are expected to re-develop across the area later tonight.
+This activity will have the potential to produce periods of heavy rainfall.
+With soils across the area already saturated from recent rains, additional rainfall will quickly run-off, resulting in the potential for flash flooding.alerts.weather.gov